This post may contain affiliate links. Please see my disclosure policy for details.

 So, then came the rise of the Spa Resort, where nobility would rent out houses and join society in the town who were also taking the waters there.

 It became so popular in Scarborough, that spa houses and saloons were made to cater to tourists who wanted to take the waters.
 This included a promenade, theatre, bandstand and shops.

 There have been many spa houses and saloons in Scarborough that were built and swept away with the tide, but the one that still stands on the seafront today was constructed by Sir Joseph Paxton in 1858.
 The same architect that built Chatsworth House and the Crystal Palace.

-Today the Scarborough Spa still exists and you can visit their Grand Theatre, cafés, terraces and bandstand on the seafront.
+Today the Scarborough Spa still exists and it’s one of the top things to do in Scarborough.
+You can visit their Grand Theatre, cafés, terraces and bandstand on the seafront.

 When I visited it was under construction, however, it was still beautiful to look at and imagine a more popular time in the past.